 But his colleague Ronald D. Moore also had a hard time finding things for Troi to do:

 It is difficult, because you run into a double trap of how much does she know and when.
 Especially when dealing with powerful aliens.
 It’s unfortunate, because the things she’s had, she’s been wonderful in.

 Sirtis herself had no desire to get involved in writing, telling Cinefantastique,

 My basic theory of acting is you learn your lines and try not to bump into the furniture.

 She would meet the writers for lunch once or twice per season to talk through Troi’s development.

 Taylor made a conscious effort to inject more life into the character, telling Cinefantastique in 1992:

 She was underutilized, somewhat one-dimensional.
 She did one thing: she sensed things.
 The actress is just too good not to let her stretch herself.
 I tried to broaden her role.

-In an attempt to strengthen Troi’s character in the fourth season, the writers chose to develop an often-pitched story in which she loses her empathetic powers.
+In an attempt to strengthen Troi’s character in Season 4, the writers chose to develop an often-pitched story in which she loses her empathetic powers.
 This became “The Loss”.